-Within the Melrose Heights/Oak Lawn district, there are numerous vacant lots and non-contributing structures.
+Within the Cottontown/Bellevue district, there are vacant lots.
 The construction of new or replacement structures on these lots will greatly affect the district by either reinforcing or undermining existing historic patterns.
-New construction should be consistent with existing buildings along a street in terms of height, scale, proportion and rhythm of openings, setbacks, orientation and spacing.
+New construction shall be consistent with existing buildings along a street in terms of height, scale, proportion and rhythm of openings, setbacks, orientation and spacing.
 However, new buildings need not imitate past architectural styles to be successful infill; they may reflect the era of their own construction while using significant themes, such as height, materials, roof form, massing, set-back, and the rhythm of openings to insure that a new building blends with its context.
-It is hoped that the new construction of today will be contemporary and contextual so that it will be worthy of the affection and designation of future residents.
+It is hoped that the new construction of today will be contemporary and contextual.